mesg-foundation/engine/docs/cli/mesg-cli_account_export.md

 ### Options

 ```
   -a, --account string        Account you want to use
   -h, --help                  help for export
+      --new-password string   New password for the account you export
+      --password string       Current password for the account you export
+  -p, --path string           Path of the file where your account will be exported (default "./export")
 ```

 ### SEE ALSO